Skip to main content

 The discussion culminated in a call to action for the New Jersey Department of Environmental Protection (NJDEP) and the Department of Corrections (DOC) to prioritize health protections for those incarcerated.
 Notable concerns included water quality issues at the Garden State Youth Correctional Facility, which have gone unaddressed for far too long.

-In case you missed out or would like to share the webinar with others please check out this video recording of the webinar on YouTube:
+In case you missed out or would like to share the webinar with others please check out this video recording of the webinar:

 Safe Water, Safe Lives: Tackling the Health RIsks for NJ’s Prison Population Information Session Video